MinWax® stain colors, to help customers

 What we offer is the following wood species in lumber sales.

-Rough sawn Oak, Walnut, Cherry, and several other species,
+Rough sawn Oak, Walnut, Cherry, Pine, and several other species

-Lumber is random length and width.
-Most stock is 4/4" thick.
+prices and availablity.
+Our lumber is random length and width.
+Most

 Q. What is quartersawn lumber?